ST ANDREWS INDOOR BOWLING CLUB

 No jack may be delivered after the bell.

-2. Two points shall he awarded for a win and 1 point each for a drawn game.
+2. Three points shall be awarded for a win and 1 point each for a drawn game.

 3. If a team is short of one player, then they may play according to the format in section 12.
 Rink fees shall be paid in full.